Concentration in Graphic Design

 Students are exposed to all aspects of graphic design including print, publication, advertising, corporate identity and branding, packaging, interactive, web, environmental signage, motion graphics, interactive and web design.
 Students learn by developing solutions for complex communication challenges based upon real-world parameters such as budget, time, space, technology, and production methods.

-The program has a strong sequential curriculum that respects the foundations for formal, aesthetic and analytical knowledge while embracing new possibilities for visual communication.
+The program has a strong curriculum that respects the foundations for formal, aesthetic and analytical knowledge while embracing new possibilities for visual communication.

 - Graphic Design 1

 - Graphic Design 2

 - Graphic Design 3

 - Intro to Digital Imaging

 See what some of our graduates are doing now!

 For more information contact Assistant Professor Sue Leo at email@example.com.